Dallas vs Detroit

 Which city has higher STR taxes — Dallas or Detroit?

 Dallas charges 13% Hotel Occupancy Tax (7% city + 6% state), while Detroit charges 6% Michigan use tax + 6% Detroit Accommodations Tax (12% combined).
-Compare the full breakdown in the table above.
+Notably, Detroit benefits from automatic platform tax collection, while hosts in Dallas must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?